 Lastly, the child can use more than one set of cylinders together to discover different properties such as similarities and differences in dimensions between the cylinders.
-This is where you would use sequence, pattern and comparison cards.
-I purchased these cards from Montessori Print Shop, and you may download them for your personal use only as outlined below.
-They are arranged in a progressive order of difficulty:
+This is where you would use sequence, pattern, and comparison cards.

-Below, Adrian at 36 months, is using the 4th Set Knobless Cylinder Comparison Cards:
+Below, Adrian at 36 months, is using 4th set Knobless Cylinder Comparison Cards:

 Below are Extensions Adrian had done at 4 years old (11/3/2017).

 Generally, you would start introducing sensorial activities to a toddler at about two years of age in the following order:

 See here ❤️💚Christmas Knobless Cylinders 3 Yo • Montessori Sensorial Activity.